akka/akka-samples/akka-kafka-to-sharding/README.md

  sbt client/ run
 ```

-It assumes there is one of the nodes running its front end port on 8081
+It assumes there is one of the nodes running its front end port on 8081.
+The users are `0-99`

 ```
+7
+User 7 has made 2 for a total of 3096p
+Enter user id or :q to quit
+3
+User 3 has made 1 for a total of 12060p
+Enter user id or :q to quit
+4
+User 4 has made 1 for a total of 7876p
+Enter user id or :q to quit
+5
+User 5 has made 0 for a total of 0p
-Enter user id
+Enter user id or :q to quit
 1
-UserStatsResponse(1,0,0)
-Enter user id
-9
-UserStatsResponse(9,0,0)
+User 1 has made 0 for a total of 0p
-Enter user id
+Enter user id or :q to quit
-8
 ```

-TODO update the producer to produce messages that update the running totals

-Type in `:q` to exit.
+We've now demonstrated two things:

+* Keeping the processing local, where ever the Kafka partition is consumed the shard will be moved to that location
+* The state for each entity is globally accessible from all nodes